swiss-ai-center/documentation/docs/tutorials/implement-service.md

     You have successfully created a [Service](../reference/core-concepts/service.md)
     and tested it locally.
-Now, you can push the [Service](../reference/core-concepts/service.md) to GitHub and deploy it on the Core Engine using the workflow created in the previous section.
+Now, you can push the [Service](../reference/core-concepts/service.md) to GitHub and deploy it on the Core engine using the workflow created in the previous section.

 ### 2. Service with a model